 What Are the Rules for Trading on the Acorns App?

-Once your information is entered and your account is set up, Acorns will automatically recommend portfolios for you to invest in, though which ones you choose are up to you.
+Once your information is entered and your account is set up, Acorns claim that users can provide certain information and the app can suggest portfolios to choose from.

 For Acorns, it’s important that you have a round-up account set up for it, in addition to whatever credit/debit cards you assign to it.
 The round-up funds always have to come from a checking account; for instance, if you pay $19.25 on your credit card, Acorns will deposit 75 cents from that separate checking account into your Acorns account.